bolt/docs/docs/extensions/bundled/autoloading.md

 After updating the `autoload` section of your `composer.json` file, you will need to update the project's autoloader.

-First thing you will need, if you don't have it already, is a recent version of Composer.
+First thing you will need if you don't have it already, is a recent version of Composer.
 To get this, see the [Composer Download][composer] page for instructions.